reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 }
 ```

-We'll see thunks being used in Part 2 of this tutorial.
+We'll see thunks being used in [Part 4 of this tutorial](./quick-start-part-4.md)

 <DetailedExplanation title="Detailed Explanation: Thunks and Async Logic">